SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    display(df)
     ```

-5. Run the new code, which uses the Spark SQL library to embed a SQL query against the **salesorder** table in PySpark code and load the results of the query into a dataframe.
+5. Run the newly added code cell, which leverages the Spark SQL library to execute a SQL query on the **salesorders** table, loading the query results into a PySpark dataframe for further processing and analysis.

     ![](./Images2/1/t7-5.png)